Student Services

 We also have faith spaces on campus: the Christian Chapel, the Islamic Centre, and an area set aside for private prayer and reflection whatever your beliefs.
 We also have active faith student communities who will be sure to welcome you.

 We're sure this topic will be on your mind.
-Our dedicated advisers know the tools and tips to help our students navigate the world of money.
+Our dedicated advisers know the tools and tips to help students navigate the world of money.
 They can advise students about the scholarships and bursaries they may be eligible to apply for during their time at Keele, as well as the funds that are there to help if they're ever in financial hardship.

 We love how diverse our Keele community is!